-Responsible Alpha's Strategy and Practices Disclosure Reporting 2-24 Embedding policy commitments As per end 2022, the CEO implemented the policy commitment through integration into the various agreements with independent contractors or by developing related policy.
-2-25 Process to remediate negative impacts This is the first year of identifying our material topics.
-As such in 2022, Responsible Alpha did not have any remediation process to mitigate the impact of our activities on the environment and economy (material topics).
+Responsible Alpha's Strategy and Practices Disclosure Reporting 2-24 Embedding policy commitments As per end 2023, the CEO implemented the policy commitment through integration into the various agreements with independent contractors or by developing related policy.
+2-25 Process to remediate negative impacts As such in 2023, Responsible Alpha did not have any remediation process to mitigate the impact of our activities on the environment and economy (material topics).
 The independent contractors through their Independent Contractor Contract can raise grievances and seek remedy through mediation, arbitration, and in last resort, through courts.
-Yet, in 2022, no relevant cases occurred (see 3.2.).
+Yet, in 2023, no relevant cases occurred (see 3.2.).
 Responsible Alpha notes that it employs UN Guiding Principle 31 [14] such that "effective grievance mechanisms are legitimate, accessible, predictable, equitable, transparent, rights-compatible, and a source of continuous learning.
 In addition to these criteria, effective operational-level grievance mechanisms are also based on engagement and dialogue."
 2-26 Mechanisms for seeking advice and raising concerns Although not employees, the team of Responsible Alpha is working closely and regularly together.
 The CEO is very approachable and is open to constructive comments.
 At this stage, and due to the size of the company, there is not an official process to report concern on responsible business conduct.
-2-27 Compliance with law and regulations For the reporting period 2022, Responsible Alpha has not been subject to any significant instances of noncompliance with laws and regulation.
+2-27 Compliance with law and regulations For the reporting period 2023, Responsible Alpha has been subject to legal risks: • State of Tennessee Attorney General Jonathan Skrmetti Concerns Regarding NZFSPA Commitments, September 13, 2023. • Destra Capital false claim of Responsible Alpha's licensed trademark infringement, October 3, 2023.
 2-28 Membership associations All organizations of which Responsible Alpha is a formal member and with which it maintains active engagement have been listed here.
-It provides details about Responsible Alpha's role and contributions throughout the year 2022.
+It provides details about Responsible Alpha's role and contributions throughout the year 2023.

-Responsible Alpha's Stakeholder Engagement Disclosure Reporting 2-29 Approach to stakeholder engagement Responsible Alpha identified two key stakeholders by the end of 2022: non-employee workers (independent contractors) and its clients.
+Responsible Alpha's Stakeholder Engagement Disclosure Reporting 2-29 Approach to stakeholder engagement Responsible Alpha identified two key stakeholders by the end of 2023: non-employee workers (independent contractors) and its clients.
 Under the leadership of CEO Gabriel Thoumi, Responsible Alpha maintains direct interaction with independent contractors.
 Regular team meetings include all parties involved in specific projects.
 This practice holds great significance, as these independent contractors play a crucial role in delivering assignments to clients.
 The CEO ensures that the project team encounters no obstacles, and he maintains personal and professional well-being through channels like WhatsApp or periodic check-up calls.
 Additionally, the CEO oversees the project's smooth progress.
 To determine materiality topics, Responsible Alpha surveyed this stakeholder category to gather their perspectives on the positive and negative impacts of the company.
-In 2023, these stakeholders will have the opportunity to participate in Responsible Alpha's capital, contingent upon meeting specific conditions.
-2-30 Collective Bargaining agreements As per end 2022, Responsible Alpha has no employees and hence the total number of employees covered by collective bargaining is zero.
+In 2023, these stakeholders had the opportunity to participate in Responsible Alpha's capital, contingent upon meeting specific conditions.
+2-30 Collective Bargaining agreements As per end 2023, Responsible Alpha has no employees and hence the total number of employees covered by collective bargaining is zero.